FastDevCo/react-intro/exercises/excercise0/readme.md

 # Excercise 0

-Start your project by running `webpack`.
+Start your project with the instructions from `base/readme.md`.
-Edit `base/index.jsx` to print your name.
+Edit `base/index.js` to print your name.

 > Hello Reima React!

 Check the results by visiting your app with your browser.